-When I read the mainstream financial analyses of what people should do in these perilous times, I sometimes feel like I'm watching the old US TV series "The Twilight Zone".
+When I read the mainstream financial analyses of what people should do in these perilous times, I sometimes feel like I'm watching the old American TV series "The Twilight Zone".
 When I look at the professional financial media – it is clear that the old models have been collapsing around us for years now.
 The US economy is badly wounded and bleeding internally.
-The pension funds are in terrible shape because (predictably) it's been a very long time since the intellectually bankrupt investment models last worked according to theory.

 Yet, when I read the investment advice that is given to the average American, nothing is questioned, and it is as if none of this has occurred.
 We're in this alternate universe where everything is cheerful and just the way it's always been and we need to have a balanced stock and bond portfolio with perhaps just a few changes for the current environment, but nothing fundamental really needs to change.
 There was a little bump in the road, but the recession is now coming to an end, so we just need to keep following the same instructions, and keep sending our savings to Wall Street while ignoring the prices we pay, and ignoring the economy around us, because the magic power of wealth compounding will take care of us all.
 Hard to believe – but that is still the state of things, even if it grows more frayed at the edges every day.

 Let me suggest that this is an absurd approach.
-As I point out in my article "Soaring Government Spending “Crowds Out” Private Investment Returns" (previously linked), stock valuation is predicated not on current profits, but on steady increases in future profits.
+As I point out in my (previously linked) article "Soaring Government Spending “Crowds Out” Private Investment Returns", stock valuation is predicated not on current profits, but on steady increases in future profits.
 We have a gaping hole in the US economy that is being temporarily papered over with the creation of new paper money.
 This is a situation that is already approaching the endgame.
 We have a manipulated institutional market that an increasing number of small investors have been abandoning every year.

 What is much worse are bonds of any kind, as well as keeping too much money in checking or savings accounts.
 Yet, keeping a substantial portion of your life savings in bonds is still the conventional advice when it comes to long-term financial planning for older Americans.

 What this ignores is that we now have an openly and massively manipulated Treasury market, where interest rates are explicitly forced down as a matter of national policy.
-The reason given for the recently announced $600 billion Federal Reserve monetization is that the government does not want free market interest rates.
+The reason is that the government does not want free market interest rates.
 It does not want to pay what rational investors would demand to be paid to tie their money up in bonds or certificates of deposit in these perilous times.
 So the government artificially forces interest rates down.
 Which means the Federal Reserve is openly, as a matter of policy, cheating private investors who put their own money into bonds or alternative long term fixed income investments.
 There is nothing covert about it, yet many people are still blind to this.

 Making it even worse is that the bullets are already in the air when it comes to the destruction of the purchasing power of the principal value of those investments.
 We are in a currency war, trying to restart the US economy, and the weapon that our leaders are wielding is the threat to destroy the value of the US dollar.
 Yet we have some of the lowest interest rates in all of US financial history.
 This is an extraordinary mismatch, and it means that private investors who are coming in are getting played for suckers by the US government.